 - 80 percent of current animal welfare legislation comes from EU law (with over 40 animal welfare laws)

 - EU animal welfare laws cover four key areas - there are 17 laws relevant to farm animals, 11 laws for wildlife, eight laws covering animals used in research, and four laws about companion animals

-- Depending on which trade framework is agreed post-Brexit, there’s a possibility that new trade agreements will be made with countries which have lower animal welfare standards.
-For example, the USA gives growth hormones to their cows, still uses conventional battery cages (in most states), don't have species specific slaughter regulations and still uses sow stalls in most pig production
+- Now we've agreed on two trade agreements there's a possibility that new trade agreements will be made with countries that have lower animal welfare standards.
+For example, the USA gives growth hormones to their cows, still uses conventional battery cages (in most states), doesn't have species-specific slaughter regulations and still uses sow stalls in most pig production